godwinkyrian1/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd - prints the absolute path name of the current working directory. ls - Displays the contents list of your current directory.
+pwd : prints the absolute path name of the current working directory. ls : Displays the contents list of your current directory. cd ~ : it changes the working directory to the user’s home directory.